-Human There may be some implications for staff in schools in the wider Resources Coquet Partnership should re-organisation to a Resources Primary/Secondary structure be approved for implementation by Cabinet at a later date.
+Human There may be some implications for staff in schools in the wider Resources Coquet Partnership should re-organisation to a Primary/Secondary structure be approved for implementation by Cabinet at a later date.
 If the status quo remains in place, there may be some implications for JCSCS staff should the school move onto one site.
 A Staffing Protocol has been agreed by the schools in the Coquet Partnership - refer to paras.
 34 and 35 Property Refer to 'Finance and Value for Money' above.
 Equalities An EIA has been completed for both the statutory proposal for (Impact schools in the Coquet Partnership and the statutory proposal to Assessment increase the planned places of Barndale House Special School attached) and are attached as Appendix 5 of this report.
-Yes ☑ No □ and are attached as Appendix 5 of this report.
-N/A 🗆 Risk An initial Risk Assessment and risk register has been carried out Assessment on the construction works in order to develop the budget and programme of the project.
+Yes ☑ No 🗆 N/A □ Risk An initial Risk Assessment and risk register has been carried out Assessment on the construction works in order to develop the budget and programme of the project.
 A full project risk assessment is included in the OBC I the Background Papers to this report.
 Crime & This report has considered Section 17 (CDA) and the duty it Disorder imposes and there are no implications arising from it.
 Customer The proposal set out in this report is based upon a desire to Consideration improve outcomes for children, young people and their families in Northumberland.
 Carbon It is expected that the investment in new buildings will have a reduction positive impact on carbon reduction.
-Health and It is envisaged that a sustainable and resilient school system in Wellbeing the Coquet partnership would have a positive impact on pupils, their families and the wider community.
-Wards Amble, Druridge Bay, Amble West and Warkworth.
+Health and It is envisaged that a sustainable and resilient school system in Wellbeing the Coquet partnership would have a positive impact on pupils, - their families and the wider community.